 The mall of time had been designed to appeal to the tactile senses to lure the net-dazed shopper back in.
 The theme was an evolution of history with spacey gadgets on one end and gradually decades receding as you walked down the aisles until you past the dawn of man and into some weird cannabalistic pagan wordlessness.
 Eighties clothes and jewelry down to seventies retro, flapper prom tuxedo shops, Cowboy Dan's, and then farther back still… through pre-Columbian dining room sets, a series of moving sidewalk exhibitions with tinsel rain and roaring plastic volcanoes and the voice of Christian Bale narrating your trip through time.
 The roar of a dinosaur as we reach the kid's robot dinosaur displays, and, if you are a tripper, looking for the special cigarettes, back farther still...

-... and as we took the escalators down and down and ran giddy but full of dread along the black tiles, our shoes echoing amid the cacophony of music and the crowd thinning down to only us, and Bale’s voice on the loudspeaker as it discussed the mating habits of the terandadon, that flying dinosaur that was the missing link between birds and reptiles.
-Down where we were heading the music got quieter and the lights got lower, and the animatronic dinosaurs became lower to the ground, hiding in the shadows and in the coin fountain now bubbling with fake moss and plastic sludge.
+... and as we took the escalators down and down and ran giddy but full of dread along the black tiles, the lights growing dimmer, the plastic lanterns becoming faint torches reflecting the shine on the wet cave walls, our shoes echoing amid the cacophony of drips and winds amd jungle howls, and the crowd thinning down to only us, and Bale’s voice on the loudspeaker as it discussed the mating habits of the pterodactyl, that flying dinosaur that was the missing link between birds and reptiles.
+Down where we were heading the sound faded away altogether, the animatronic dinosaurs became lower to the ground, hiding in the shadows and in the coin fountain now bubbling with fake moss and plastic sludge.
 Blood and mud filled the air, like a slaughterhouse zoo.Right?
 See the similarity?
 Coscarelli's film is a little different, but the idea of a "mall of the dead" and a special drug being associated with interdimensional time travel is the same, and James Wong writes really bizarre, perceptive stuff for Cracked.
 Am I totally comfortable in saying that Wong is me in the distant future or distant past or in an alternate reality where we come from the same persona stalk in the blazing tree of souls?
 Yes.
 Do I 100% believe it?
 Well, for that I'm going to turn it over to an Arkham University-style detective in the film:

 Detective Lawrence 'Morgan Freeman' Appleton: I'm an old school Catholic.
 I believe in hell.
 I believe it's more than just murderers and rapists down there.
 I believe in demons and worms, and vile shit in the grease trap of the universe.
 And the more I think about it, the more I think that it's not just some place down there.
 Oh no, that it's right here with us.
 We just can't perceive it.
 It's kinda like the country music radio station.
 It's out there in the air, even if you don't tune into it.

 So what does that tell you?
-That for a fuzzy horror filmmaker Don Coscarelli is amazingly prescient about the realities of post-death alternate dimensional enslavement, forging a direct link with theories espoused by everything from the Tibetan Book of the Dead to the Egyptian Book of the Dead, the writings of Nigel Kerner, Phillip K. Dick, Nick Redfern, and to David Icke, and that he understands the collapse of reality that comes from opening up past mainstream science and Christianity's tight-ass gates and stretching one's tentacles out into the slimy levels where just entertaining crazy ideas taps one into the mythic.
+That for a fuzzy horror filmmaker Don Coscarelli is amazingly prescient about the realities of post-death alternate dimensional enslavement, forging a direct link with theories espoused by everything from the Tibetan Book of the Dead to the Egyptian Book of the Dead, the writings of Nigel Kerner, Phillip K. Dick, Nick Redfern, and to David Icke, and that he understands the collapse of reality that comes from opening up the field past mainstream science and Christianity's tight-ass gates and stretching one's tentacles out into the slimy obsidian blackness.

 The heavens and hells of the bibles are all around us, man.